AnonymoZ/Horizontal-Sundial-with-Lines-Computed-Graphically/Readme.md

 Keep in mind these facts:
 1. You need to design your Sundial according to your _Latitude_.
 Therefore, you can't just copy and paste mine!
 2. Your Gnomon (the _triangle_!) needs to be constructed with _special_ angles.
 More on that later.
 3. Your Sundial can also indicate the _day of the year_ (heck!).
-For that we need to include curves called _Analemma_.
+For that we need to include curves called the _Analemma_.

 Here's the finished product.
 There's more in our pdf (link)!